Key labor and employment law developments for 2026 | McDermott Skip to main content

 • Consider dual shop structures to reduce or control union-related risks, especially in connection with transactions

-• Evaluate union organizing risks related to rollout of AI
+• Evaluate union organizing risks related to the rollout of AI

-• Anticipate more aggressive labor actions as unions pivot away from the National Labor Relations Board litigation
+• Anticipate more aggressive labor actions as unions pivot away from NLRB litigation

 If you have questions or need assistance preparing your company for the year ahead, please contact your regular McDermott Will & Schulte lawyer.